Robert Burcham and the Burcham family

 This farmland, around eighty to ninety acres in size, had access via the plank road that passed through it but otherwise was an unimproved wilderness, far from the nascent city of Lansing or any other sizable settlement.
 Yet only six years after Burcham acquired the property, its prospects would change dramatically.

 As an aside, there is some confusion in this author’s mind with regard to the Agricultural College’s founding.
-Towar tells us Burcham was still living on the future campus when the state bought it in 1855, and another man named Smith was working another portion farther to the east.
+Towar tells us Burcham was still living on the future campus when the state bought it in 1855, and a man named Smith was working another portion farther to the east.
 Yet by all accounts the land was owned and offered for sale by Colonel A. R. Burr of Lansing.
 Burr (1818–1885) arrived at Lansing in 1854 and over the years held a range of public offices including city alderman, county sheriff, and postmaster.
 He also dabbled in a number of business endeavors, but had left farming behind in his home state of Ohio so he was not working the college land himself.
 Was he a land speculator?
 Did he own the land, with Burcham and Smith as tenants?
 The record is unclear.

 Robert Burcham died in 1870, leaving his entire estate to his wife Emily for her to manage and apportion to their children as she saw fit.
 An 1874 map shows their eldest son Warren had 65½ acres on the northeast corner of what are now Abbot Road and Burcham Drive.
 Their second son Robert A. Burcham had an estimated 103 acres further along Abbot Road, north of Saginaw Street.
 Emily Burcham remained at her home on the plank road along with their third son Purley, who worked the farm.
 Purley continued to live there into the 1930s.3